vedph/cadmus_doc/core/core.graph.md

 Yet, when requiring to define a complex network of relationships, we'd rather need to add a huge number of connections across objects which are designed to live in isolation.
 This can be done without sacrificing the editor's architecture, by adopting a more abstract level of representation.

-Here I'm presenting a design to include this functionality in any Cadmus editor; this is a generalized solution, even though emerging from the requirements of a specific project.

 ## Mappings

 The mapping between Cadmus source data (items and parts) and nodes is defined by a number of node mappings.